indrajit912/AdNotifier/README.md

 - Notification system to inform users about new advertisements.
 - Ability to add and track multiple advertisement numbers.

+## Coming Soon: Exciting Features
+- TODO: Connect with friends and share your unique advertisements with them.
+- TODO: Exchange messages with your friends seamlessly.

 ## User Signup and Advertisement Tracking
 - Sign up for an account on the application.